 The VirtualBox Guest Additions contain several different drivers.
-If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example to install the X Window graphic drivers.
+If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example sh ./VBoxAdditions.run x11 to install the X Window graphic drivers.
 Type in the command for more information.